FAQs about Accessibility

-Public Safety issues both permanent and temporary Accessible Parking Permits for employees and students.
+The Department of Public Safety and Transportation issues both permanent and temporary accessible parking permits for employees and students.

 Please contact Adelphi’s Department of Public Safety and Transportation at 516.877.3500, they are located in Levermore Hall, Suite 113.
 Please see Public Safety’s website for more information regarding Accessible Parking Permits.

 Reasonable accommodations and academic assistance are provided to students with disabilities who have registered with the Student Access Office.
 Accommodations are individually determined according to documented need.

 Adelphi students seeking reasonable accommodations must contact the Student Access Office and complete the Petition for Accommodations and the Consent for Release of Information forms.

 You should discuss reasonable accommodations with the Student Access Office as soon as possible following your decision to enroll at Adelphi.